Cyber Security Headlines – April 13, 2022

 Microsoft takes down domains used in cyberattack against Ukraine

-Microsoft has seized seven domains it claims were part of ongoing cyberattacks by what it said are state-sponsored Russian APT actors that targeted Ukrainian-related digital assets.
-The company obtained court orders to take control of the domains it said were used by Strontium, also known as APT28, Sofacy, Fancy Bear and Sednit.
-In a blog post outlining the actions, Microsoft reported attackers used the domains to target Ukrainian media organizations, government institutions and foreign policy think tanks based in the U.S. and Europe.
+Microsoft has seized seven domains that it says were part of ongoing cyberattacks by Strontium, also known as APT28, Sofacy, Fancy Bear and Sednit, which were targeting Ukrainian-related digital assets.
+Microsoft obtained court orders to take control of the domains, since it says the attackers were using the domains “to target Ukrainian media organizations, government institutions and foreign policy think tanks based in the U.S. and Europe.”

 (Threatpost)